GustavoWinter/ds-template/README.md

 Developers write component code and stories, use Storybook locally to see and test them, build with Vite for production, and test with Playwright for functionality and visuals.
 GitHub Actions automates this, running tests on every code change to keep quality high.

-### An Unexpected Detail

-An unexpected benefit is that Playwright can test across different browsers, ensuring your components look the same everywhere, which is crucial for web applications used globally.
+Playwright can test across different browsers, ensuring your components look the same everywhere, which is crucial for web applications used globally.

 # Regression Test